s-hreya-riram/sustainable-development-goals-modeling/README.md

 * DPT3 immunization (input variable): https://data.worldbank.org/indicator/SH.IMM.IDPT
 * Population density (input variable): https://data.worldbank.org/indicator/EN.POP.DNST
 * Access to safely managed drinking water services (input variable) : https://data.worldbank.org/indicator/SH.H2O.SMDW.ZS

-## Motivation behind the problem statement

-Child mortality is a key measure of development and health system effectiveness, targeted by SDG 3.2.
-While wealthier countries generally have lower child mortality rates (the Preston Curve), we want to understand whether the strength of this relationship varies by development level.
-In low-income countries, additional income can fund basic, high-impact interventions like vaccines, clean water, and nutrition programs.
-In contrast, high-income countries have already addressed these preventable causes of death, so further economic growth yields smaller health gains.
-By testing this hypothesis across 80 countries, we can provide evidence on the factors that could contribute the best for achieving SDG 3.2 targets in different development contexts.

 ## Technical Implementation